Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 Navigating multiple credit cards with different lounge access benefits creates complexity—especially when you're rushing through an airport.
 Kudos solves this through intelligent benefit tracking and optimization.

-For example, if you hold both the Amex Platinum (offering Delta Sky Club access when flying Delta) and the Capital One Venture X (offering Priority Pass), Kudos reminds you that flying Delta from Terminal 5 unlocks Sky Club access—a substantially better lounge experience than the Swissport Priority Pass option.
+Benefit Tracking: Kudos' Hidden Perks feature automatically tracks which cards in your wallet provide lounge access.
+Instead of memorizing access rules across multiple cards, Kudos surfaces relevant benefits when you need them.
+If you hold both the Amex Platinum (offering Delta Sky Club access when flying Delta) and the Capital One Venture X (offering Priority Pass), Kudos reminds you that flying Delta from Terminal 5 unlocks Sky Club access—a substantially better experience than the Swissport alternative.

-When booking flights through airline websites or OTAs, Kudos' browser extension identifies which card offers the best rewards rate for airfare purchases.
-United flights earn 5X with Chase Sapphire Reserve, while American flights might earn more with the Citi AAdvantage Executive card's bonus categories.
+Travel Purchase Optimization: When booking flights through airline websites or OTAs, Kudos' browser extension identifies which card offers the best rewards rate for airfare purchases.
+United flights earn 5x with Chase Sapphire Reserve, while American flights may earn more with the Citi AAdvantage Executive card's bonus categories.

-Through Kudos Insights, you can track whether you're extracting enough value from annual fee cards to justify keeping them.
-If you held the United Club Infinite Card but only used United Clubs twice ($118 value), Insights would flag this underutilization and suggest downgrading to a no-fee United card while accessing lounges through Priority Pass instead.
+Annual Benefit Maximization: Through Kudos Insights, you can track whether you're extracting enough value from annual fee cards to justify keeping them.
+If you held the United Club Card but only used United Clubs twice last year ($118 value vs. $525 fee), Insights would flag this underutilization—helping you decide whether to downgrade or make better use of the benefit.

-Cards like Amex Platinum include travel credits and perks that expire if unused.
-Kudos sends proactive reminders when you have expiring credits, ensuring you maximize benefits like the airline credit or Uber credit before year-end.
+Credit and Benefit Reminders: Cards like Amex Platinum include travel credits and perks that expire if unused.
+Kudos sends proactive reminders when you have expiring credits, ensuring you capture every available dollar before year-end.

 Sign up for Kudos for free with code "GET20" and earn $20 back after your first eligible purchase at a Boost merchant.